Jack the Ripper suspects: Aaron Kosminski

 Aaron Kosminski (born Aron Mordke Kozminski; 11 September 1865 – 24 March 1919) was a Polish Jew admitted to Colney Hatch Lunatic Asylum in 1891.
 "Kosminski" (no forename given) was named as a suspect by Sir Melville Macnaghten in his 1894 memorandum and by former Chief Inspector Donald Swanson in handwritten comments in the margin of his copy of Assistant Commissioner Sir Robert Anderson's memoirs.

 Anderson wrote that "the only person who had ever had a good view of the murderer unhesitatingly identified the suspect the instant he was confronted with him".
 This suspect also apparently fit their profile: "a sexual maniac of a virulent type; that he was living in the immediate vicinity of the scenes of the murders; and that, if he was not living immediately alone, his people knew of his guilt, and refused to give him up to justice".
 Furthermore, a "house-to-house search was conducted" for "the case of every man in the district whose circumstances were such that he could go and come and get rid of his bloodstains in secret".
 Sir Robert Anderson goes on to state the conclusion the police came to following this investigation "was that he [Jack the Ripper] and his people were certain low-class Polish Jews" but since the person who identified him was also a Polish Jew and "people of that class in the East End will not give up one of their number to Gentile justice", the suspect was never prosecuted.
 Anderson was firmly convinced of the suspect's guilt, also writing within the "Whitechapel Murders" section of his memoirs that undiscovered murders' are rare in London and the 'Jack-the-Ripper' crimes are not within that category".
-Some authors are skeptical of this, while others use it in their theories.
+Some authors are sceptical of this, while others use it in their theories.